endpoints4s/endpoints4s/documentation/manual/src/main/paradox/algebras/json-schemas.md

 to turn the `Record[(Double, Double)]` value returned by the `zip` operation into a `Record[Rectangle]`.

+The `preciseField` constructor defines a JSON object schema similar to `optField`. `preciseField` allows finer control by making a distinction between the property set with a `null` value and the absence of the property.

 ### Sum types (sealed traits)

 It is also possible to define schemas for sum types.
 Consider the following type definition,